 - If you see a doctor for non-emergency services and he/she is not in your plan’s network, you may have to pay more than usual.

 - You’ll need to check your plan’s Summary of Benefits or Evidence of Coverage documents or call your plan directly to know what’s covered and what isn’t.

 Medicare Coverage Outside the U.S.

 When traveling outside the U.S., your Medicare coverage is very limited.
 In specific situations, however, Medicare will cover some or all of your medical costs.
-For instance, you may be covered if:

 1. You’re in the U.S. when you have a medical emergency, and the foreign hospital is closer than the nearest U.S. hospital that can treat your illness or injury.